centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 </TabItem>
 </Tabs>

-When installing Centreon MAP server, it will automatically install java (OpenJDK 11) if needed.
+When installing Centreon MAP (Legacy) server, it will automatically install java (OpenJDK 11) if needed.

 > You need to have a MariaDB database to store Centreon MAP data, whether